Johann Wilhelm Petersen

-Leinbiz read and appreciated the book and in 1706 started exchanging letters with Petersen.
+Leibniz read and appreciated the book and in 1706 started exchanging letters with Petersen.
 He encouraged him to expose his views by composing a work in verse for which he provided ideas and guidelines.
 The poem appeared in 1720 with the title Uranias, qua opera Dei magna omnibus retro seculis et oeconomiis transisctis usque ad apocatastasim seculorum omnium and with a preface acknowledging the support.